 \subsection{Data Quality Analysis}

+We present different statistics for each of the datasets in Table~\ref{tab:reduction_results}.
 We measure the reduction factor $\rho$ as the ratio of the means of the standard deviations of the rows of $\mathbf{R}\mathbf{A}$ and $\mathbf{A}$.
 A smaller $\rho$ implies that $\mathbf{RA}$ is more reduced.
 We preprocess each matrix $\mathbf{A}$ until $\rho$ stops decreasing.
 For each dataset, we report $\rho$ to 4 decimal places.
-In addition, per \cite{nolte2024cool}, the reduction algorithms produce a cliff shape in the standard deviations of the columns of $\mathbf{R}\mathbf{A}$.
+In addition, per \cite{nolte2024cool}, the reduction algorithms produce a cliff shape in the standard deviations of the columns of $\mathbf{R}\mathbf{A}$ (see Figure~\ref{fig:cliffs}).
 Columns with standard deviations greater than $\frac{q}{\sqrt{12}}$ form the ``cruel'' region in the cliff because secret bits in those column indices are more difficult to recover.
-We also report the size of the cliff produced by the lattice reduction algorithms.
+In Table~\ref{tab:reduction_results}, we also report the size of the cliff produced by the lattice reduction algorithms.